 Article 2: Registrations are made by registering on www.huratapairu.com or by sending an electronic mail to events@maisondelaculture.pf, to Te Fare Tauhiti Nui - Maison de la Culture management.
-Registrations will close no later than one (1) month and a half before the event's date, that is 05 October 2020, or as soon as the number of ten (10) registered groups is reached.
+Registrations will close no later than one (1) month and a half before the event's date or as soon as the number of ten (10) registered groups is reached.
 For successful registration, please provide the following: